dkua/hypothesis-tutorial/README.md

-# Tutorial: Hypothesis – Tests that write themselves
+# Tutorial: Writing tests that write themselves

 Code and slides for my Hypothesis tutorial at PyCon Canada 2017.
 All dependencies needed are listed in `requirements.txt`.